mortinger91/cpp-cmake-template/README.md

     ./projectFolder/scripts/run_tests.sh

-If you want to run the tests in a fresh Docker container, run these commands:
+If you want to build and run the tests in a fresh Docker container

-    docker compose down --volumes --rmi all
+execute VSCode task `run_tests_in_Docker` or run this script:

-    docker compose up
+    ./projectFolder/scripts/run_tests_in_Docker.sh

 ### How to add new files to the project:
 Add any new source file to a `projectFolder/src/dir` directory.